Coexistence of Competing Microbial Strains under Twofold Environmental Variability and Demographic Fluctuations: Make-up of the coexistence phase and strains average abundance

 We can also predict the fraction of $R$ regardless of coexistence or fixation, here denoted by $\avg{x}$.
 The quantity $\avg{x}$ thus characterises the fraction of $R$ in the coexistence, fixation, and crossover regime where both coexistence and fixation are possible, with respective probabilities $\eta$ and $\phi$, but neither is certain.
 Making use of Eqs.~\eqref{eq:mean_field_coex}, \eqref{eq:overallfixationprobability}, and \eqref{eq:coexistenceprobability} we thus define $\avg{x}$ as

-This captures well the dependence of $\avg{x}$ on $\nu_T$ and reduces to the fraction of $R$ in the coexistence phase, $\avg{x}=x^*$, when $\eta\approx 1$ and long-lived coexistence is almost certain (see SM4, Fig.~\ref{fig:avgx-with-xmode}).
-As shown in Sec.~SM4 in \cite{SM}, a closed-form alternative to $\avg{x}$ is provided by the modal value of the stationary PDF of the PDMP defined by Eq.~\eqref{eq:MF}, which, while less accurate than $\avg{x}$, matches qualitatively well to simulations.
+This captures well the dependence of $\avg{x}$ on $\nu_T$ and reduces to the fraction of $R$ in the coexistence phase, $\avg{x}=x^*$, when $\eta\approx 1$ and long-lived coexistence is almost certain (see SM5, Fig.~S2).
+As shown in Sec.~SM5 of the appendix, a closed-form alternative to $\avg{x}$ is provided by the modal value of the stationary PDF of the PDMP defined by Eq.~\eqref{eq:MF}, which, while less accurate than $\avg{x}$, matches qualitatively well to simulations.